rezafouladian/MacintoshPortable/docs/outbound/Floppy.md

 The drive is a "Slim" 3.5" drive, measuring around 19.5mm x 101.5mm x 134mm.

+### Floppy Drive Issues

+This model of Citizen drive has issues with the drive belt disintegrating as well as the electrolytic capacitors leaking.

+For the belt I ended up using a 3mm wide flat belt out of an assortment of 3mm wide belt sizes purchased from Amazon.
+I don't know the exact size of the belt I used but I estmate the length is probably around 260mm.

+The four electrolytic capacitors (C35, C39, C101, C102) will need to be replaced as they have likely leaked.

 ### Components

 | Designator | Type | Value |